 Adapter (if the import method is S3 uploads)

-If you plan to use your own S3 location, choose Custom Import.
-Options to provide additional details appear if you choose Custom Import.
-Here are the additional details that we need:
+If you plan to use your own S3 location, choose Custom Import and provide the additional details that we need:

 - Access Key: The Access Key ID that we use to get files that contain your customers' data from your S3 bucket.